 - Choosing which employee gets a quarterly achievement award should factor in attendance record, but that’s (arguably) less important than skills learned, project tasks completed, or community service.

 - Perhaps you’re asking customers to provide feedback on new features you’re considering adding to your product.
-If you ask them to say whether a feature is mandatory, desirable, or optional, you may want to give greater urgency to the mandatory items.
+If you ask them to say whether a feature is mandatory, desirable, or optional, you may want to give greater importance to the mandatory items.

 Perhaps the best known example of weighting responses is the Net Promoter Score, a 10-point scale which measures the key customer service question: “How likely are you to recommend [brand] to a friend or colleague?”
 While it’s nice to look at the numbers as a regular chart, customer insights are judged by weighting the results: The Net Promoter Score is the result of the mathematical formula subtracting the percentage of Detractors (score 0-6, unhappy customers) from the percentage of Promoters (9-10, loyal enthusiasts).
 In addition to giving you a different view to the data – not thrown off by “Lots of people think we are average” – the NPS score is accepted across the industry, which means a company can use it as a customer service benchmark.